 Maintaining your credibility is important.
 If you answer a question that is not consistent with your medical records, the doctor will highlight that in the report.
 The insurance company will say that you were not being truthful and you should not be believed.
 So, what’s the rule here?
 Don’t guess!

-- Provided your asked, tell the doctor about similar injuries or health conditions you have had in the past.
+- Provided you’re asked, tell the doctor about similar injuries or health conditions you have had in the past — even if you made a full recovery.

 If you tell the doctor something that doesn’t match your current or past medical records, the insurance company will accuse you of being dishonest.

-10. What will it cost me to talk to an attorney about an IME?
+10. What will it cost me to talk to an attorney about the Independent Medical Exam (IME)?

 We help 100’s of people a year who are not our clients prepare for their IME free of charge.
 Give us a call, we’re happy to help you.